lilleman ba4503b4d1

 ORY_TIMEOUT_SEC 5 per-call timeout for outbound Kratos/Keto/Hydra (and http JWKS) fetches, so a hung Ory can't park a request

-REVOCATION_DENYLIST false when true, enable the optional instant role/session revoke denylist
+REVOCATION_DENYLIST false when true, enable the optional instant permission/session revoke denylist

 REVOCATION_TTL_SEC 900 how long a revoke entry lives; keep ≥ tokenizer TTL (10m) + clock skew